Tips for the Best Surface for Your Trampoline

 The recommended minimum amount of empty space around the trampoline is 5 feet or 1.5 meters.

-Where to put the trampoline in the backyard
+Where to place the trampoline in the backyard

 Thomas Dunnett